-An award-winning actor, director, playwright, and teacher, Blake studied with Sanford Meisner and William Esper at the Neighborhood Playhouse School in NYC.
+An award-winning actor, director, playwright, and teacher, Blake studied with Sandford Meisner and William Esper at the Neighborhood Playhouse School in NYC.
 In New York he played Mark in the original, now historic, production of Doric Wilson’s The West Street Gang and a dozen other original productions Off Broadway.
 His first play Eb & Flo (co-written with Amy Whitman) was produced at the Walnut Street Theater in Philadelphia.
-He traveled throughout FL, GA, AL, SC, and NC with FST’s first “Write-A-Play” Workshop introducing play writing to nearly 20,000 middle and high school students culminating in the Edward Albee Young Playwrights Festival.
+He traveled throughout FL, GA, AL, SC, and NC with FST’s first “Write-A-Play” Workshop for middle and high schools, introducing play writing to nearly 20,000 students culminating in the Edward Albee Young Playwrights Festival.
 Blake helped develop the original PLAYERS PERFORMING ARTS SCHOOL housed on Main Street in Sarasota and became the Director of Acting and Musical Theater.
 He created a curriculum for students aged 5-80 years, encouraged other artists to teach and present workshops, taught acting and playwriting for teens and adults, and developed a summer musical theater camp for teens at the Players Theater.
 His workshop “That’s My Story And I’m Sticking To It”, encourages others to write solo plays based on life stories.
 He wrote and performed his first solo play Leading Men (2013 United Solo Festival Award “Best Premiere”) after performing Ann Morrison’s Trevor’s Fire (2012 United Solo Festival Award “Best Premiere”) in the United Solo Festival in NYC.
 Directing credits include many large musicals and plays including: his play The Better Man (Chain Fest NY, Awards: "Best Ensemble" "Best Supporting Actress", Noms: "Best Play", "Best Director"); many solo plays including: Ann Morrison in Linda Lovely Goes to Broadway and Word Painting; Heather Massie in Hedy!
 The Life and Inventions of Hedy Lamarr.
 Locally as an actor he has appeared at FST, Theater Works Sarasota, The Golden Apple, The Players (as a Guest Artist) and Tampa Bay at American Stage, Central Stage and the Gorilla Theater.
 He has been honored with the SAMMY for Best Actor, Sarasota Magazine Best Actor /Musical, several HANDY Nominations, and 2 Best Premiere Awards from the United Solo Festival in New York.

 Janice E. Docking